Dallas Rattlers: 2019: New blood

 Like many other teams in the league, when the Premier Lacrosse League was formed, the Rattlers found themselves having to replace a number of star players, including many that had played with each other for several years in Rochester.
 Key returners that would take upon bigger roles on and off the field in 2019 would include Ryan McNamara, Zack Greer, Donny Moss, Mike Lazore, Jack Curran, and Cody Radziewicz.
 The Rattlers would also pick up Dallas native Bryce Wasserman in the offseason.
 Dallas product Christian Carson-Banister would also start the season in goal for the team in his first Major League Lacrosse appearances.

 Dallas stumbled out of the gates, starting a league-worst 0-7.
 However, midseason acquisitions of rookies Sean Sconone (goalie) and Bradley Voigt (attack), as well as veterans Kyle Buchanan and Adam Osika proved wonders.
 The Rattlers picked up their first win of the season, 11-8 at Broncos Stadium at Mile High against the Denver Outlaws in the last week before the All Star Break.
-Sconone make his name known with 20 saves.
+Sconone made his name known with 20 saves.
 This would start a streak of six straight victories that would result in the Rattlers on the doorstep of a playoff berth.
 During the streak, the Rattlers would beat every team in the league, win four on the road, and defeat three first-place teams (all on the road).

 Despite owning their playoff destiny heading into the last homestand of the season, the Rattlers would lose two one-goal games to New York and Atlanta officially eliminating them from postseason contention.
 Dallas would finish 7-9 and miss out on the playoffs for just the second time in six years.